Relaxation techniques for stress

 Yoga is an ancient practice rooted in Indian philosophy.
 The practice of yoga combines postures or movements with focused breathing and meditation.
 The postures are meant to increase strength and flexibility.
 Postures range from simple poses lying on the floor to more complex poses that may require years of practice.
 You can modify most yoga postures based on your own ability.

 There are many different styles of yoga that range from slow to vigorous.
 If you are thinking about starting yoga, look for a teacher who can help you practice safely.
-Make sure to tell your teacher about any injuries.
+Make sure to tell your teacher about any recent or past injuries.

 Tai chi was first practiced in ancient China for self-defense.
 Today, it is used mainly to improve health.
 It is a low-impact, gentle type of exercise that is safe for people of all ages.